retaildevcrews/capi-in-codespaces/README.md

 ## Next

 Continue on with [AKS scenarios](./docs/1-managed-aks-cluster.md).
 These labs will walk you through different aspects of managing AKS clusters with Cluster API and the Azure provider.
+These require access to an Azure Subscription and permissions to create a Service Principal.